ProvableHQ/varuna-sage-impl/README.md

-# Varuna for Sagemath: A Second Implementation of Aleo's Zero-Knowledge Proof System
+# Varuna for Sagemath: A Second Implementation of the Varuna Proof System

 ## Introduction
 Welcome to the Sagemath implementation of the Varuna proof system.

 Varuna is an extension of the well-known Marlin proof system and has been implemented in production by the Aleo in Rust to power the zero-knowledge proofs within the Aleo protocol.

 ## Test Vectors
 Test vectors verify the correctness of the implementation can be found in the `test` directory.
 Within this directory